-- 7. You can now: - Click Upgrade to start the upgrade process without backing up the current controller cluster or its system configuration, or - Click Backup & Upgrade to back up the controller cluster and system configuration before performing the upgrade.
+- 7. If the controller configuration upload was successful, perform one of the following: - Click Upgrade to start the upgrade process without backing up the current controller cluster or its system configuration. - Click Backup & Upgrade to back up the controller cluster and system configuration before performing the upgrade.